-YouTube now reaches an audience so large it makes up one third of the internet.
-With so many viewers, starting a YouTube channel can be a great way to build your own audience.
-While doing so is free, it’s going to take some work to stand out from all the other content, and upgrading your camera is the best place to start.
+YouTube counts as much as one third of the internet as its audience.
+With so many viewers, starting a YouTube channel can be a great way to build your own audience, but it’s going to take some work to stand out from all the other channels.
+A good place to start is with a camera upgrade.

-While it’s not the best video camera outright, the Sony A6600 is my go-to recommendation for anyone looking to boost the quality of their YouTube channel.
+While it’s not the best video camera outright, I still think the is the best camera for YouTube.
 It offers good 4K video with plenty of control and features, combined with an ease of use that makes it ideal for the one-person crew.
-Much of that is thanks to the best-in class eye-tracking autofocus that ensures the camera stays locked on you and doesn’t drift to the background, your cat, or anything else that may be in the frame.
+Much of that is thanks to the best-in class eye-tracking autofocus that ensures the camera stays locked on you and doesn’t drift to the background, your dog, or anything else that may be in the frame.

 The A6600 doesn’t technically offer the best video quality, nor is it the cheapest or smallest option.
 If these things are of concern, there’s a better camera out there for you.
 And as virtually any camera can work for YouTube — including your phone — you shouldn’t pay more than the needs of your channel demand.